10 Local Favorites on Florida's Gulf Islands

 1. Downtown Bradenton

 Two attractions here get all the attention, the South Florida Museum and the waterfront.
 The South Florida Museum is actually three museums, including the Bishop Planetarium, Parker Manatee Aquarium and South Florida Museum.
-While the beloved manatee Snooty gets all the attention, don’t forget to see the native archeological artifacts of the late collector Montague Tallant.
+Don’t forget to see the native archeological artifacts of the late collector Montague Tallant.
 The Spanish mission style marina building on the waterfront, which dates from 1928, has a small relief of DeSoto’s ship on the front and houses a Mattison’s restaurant.
 Just upriver is Courtyard by Marriott.

 2. Village of the Arts

 Funky would be an understatement for this vintage area of frame cottages near McKechnie Field, the winter home of the Pittsburgh Pirates.
 Many of the bungalows west of downtown Bradenton have art-oriented shops.
 Most amusing?
 Divine Access Folk Art.